(updated July 2014)

 Young played professionally in France in 1994 before returning to Georgia Southern to earn his degree in broadcasting.

 PERSONALYoung, 42, and his wife, Carolyn, have four children: daughters Ariel and Audia and sons Isaiah and Nehemiah.
-Carolyn is a two-time Kodak All-American selection who led Auburn to a pair of Final Four appearances during his career.
+Carolyn is a two-time Kodak All-American selection who led Auburn to a pair of Final Four appearances during her career.
 At Auburn she was named the SEC Player of the Year in 1991 and played for the Portland Fire of the WNBA.
 She was a member of the 1992 United States Olympic National Team that won the Bronze Medal at the 1992 Barcelona Olympics.